Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/vagrant_slides.md

   default: Mounting shared folders...
   ```

-  - Files can be exchanged between Guest and Host
+  - File can be changed from Guest or Host
 - Default:
-  - Directory containing `Vagrantfile` mounted to `/vagrant` in Guest
+  - Directory containing `Vagrantfile` mounted to `/vagrant` in the Guest

 ---